John530035/Image-Processing/HW4/README.txt

   one line at a time and the program will execute those commands.
 - If the user chooses to enter "java -jar Program.jar" then a graphical user interface will be displayed.
 The use can interact with this interface as detailed in the USEME.txt file to operate the program.
+- Note: The correct jar file can be found at Image-Processing/HW4/res/HW6.jar

 Completed Functionality